You are here:

 Ella Baker, who moved to New York after graduating from Shaw University in North Carolina, became deeply involved in the struggle to desegregate New York City’s schools.2 In line with her view of movement building and democratic action, she worked with parents and young people to define their goals and work together for change.
 This questionnaire distributed to parents and students to use with their own schools reflects that commitment to grassroots activism based on the knowledge of young people and families.
 It illustrates Baker’s organizing philosophy in practice.

-Categories: parent activism, student activism, K-12-education,
+Categories: parent activism, student activism, K-12 organizing

-Tags: school facilities, student achievement, segregation, organizing,
+Tags: school facilities, student achievement, racist segregation, organizing

-Source: Schomburg Center, Ella Baker Collection
+Source: Schomburg Center for Research in Black Culture, Ella Baker Collection

-How to cite: “Check Your School!,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/boycotting-ny-schools/youth-organizing/check-your-school-questionnaire.
+How to cite: “Check Your School!,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/check-your-school-questionnaire.

 - How does this questionnaire reflect Baker’s organizing commitments and teaching beliefs?